Xilinx/VVAS/main/source/docs/Embedded/Tutorials/MultiChannelML.rst

 Since we want Vitis AI library to perform the required pre-processing in software, we need to set **need_preprocess** to true in **kernel_densebox_320_320.json**.

 Although all these operations can be achieved in software, the performance impact is substantial.
-So rest of the document consider that the hardware accelerated pre-processing (using multiscaler kernel) is part of the provided hardware.
+So rest of the document consider that the hardware accelerated pre-processing (using Image Processing kernel) is part of the provided hardware.

 ..
 Note::

     Though you may not observe any ML Inference information on monitor with this pipeline, but we should see the input image getting displayed in monitor by this pipeline.

-Bounding Box block
+Bounding Box
 ------------------------------

 To view the result of ML Inference displayed on the monitor, you should draw the results on an image.
-The :ref:`vvas_xboundingbox <vvas_xboundingbox>` software acceleration library comes in handy in this case.
+The :ref:`vvas_xmetaconvert <vvas_xmetaconvert>` along with :ref:`vvas_xoverlay <vvas_xoverlay>` software acceleration library comes in handy in this case.
 This library along with VVAS infrastructure plug-in :ref:`vvas_xfilter` can provide the bounding box functionality.

-Sample video pipeline for adding bounding box block is shown as below
+Sample video pipeline for adding bounding box is shown as below

 .. figure:: ./media/multichannel_ml/single_channel_pipeline.png
    :align: center
    :scale: 70

-   Sample Video Pipeline adding Bounding Box block
+   Sample Video Pipeline adding Bounding Box

 *GStreamer command*: